| Title: | Probability Distribution Functions |

 The Hypergeometric distribution for total items of which

-of the other and from which
+are of one type and of the other and from which

 items are picked has probability mass function :